thomastech/PixelRadio/docs/User_Manual/Controllers.md

 ### SERIAL HELP

-When using a terminal emulator you can type "h" or "help" to see a summary of the Serial Controller's commands.
+When using a terminal emulator you can type `h` or `help` to see a summary of the Serial Controller's commands.

 &nbsp;&nbsp;&nbsp;